 What’s the most important part of this process?
 Getting the words on the page.
 Only when you have the frame can you begin to build the interior.

-For more insight on how to write a book, visit our writing forums and learn from our community of writers.
+For more insight on this and related topics, visit our writing forums and learn from our community of writers.